SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 Nonetheless, it is to mention that in most cases, SCS-compliance should be easily achievable for most OpenStack clusters without having too much overhead in adoption costs.
 This could obviously change in the future with the arrival of additional standards.

+## Conclusion and outlook

+In retrospective, using Yaook for this kind of deployment allowed us to quickly set up an OpenStack cluster and focus on the adoption of SCS standards in this cluster.
+The virtualized test setup was tricky to handle, which is not surprising, after all it is a nested OpenStack deployment.
+The standards required by the SCS could still be applied to this setup, but not all of them could be tested with the available test scripts.

+This setup helped us identify additional problems with our configuration in general and allowed us to test applying the standards on a setup without an additional layer of virtualization.
+In the end, this setup was moved to another physical location and will provide the first SCS-compliant cluster of Cloud&Heat Technologies GmbH built with Yaook.

+For the future ...

 TODO(martinmo): conclusion/summary and outlook (e.g., KaaS layer)